-Join ADB's Principal Transport Specialist James Leather for a discussion on the role of transport in the Asian Century in a live online chat on Wednesday, 13 August 2014 - 14:00-15:00 Manila time on the Asian Development Blog.
+ADB's Principal Transport Specialist James Leather discussed the role of transport in the Asian Century in an online chat.
+Read the transcript on the Asian Development Blog.

 ADB Transport Forum 2014: Transport in the Asian Century

-The ADB Transport Forum 2014: Transport in the Asian Century will take place at the ADB Headquarters, Manila, Philippines, from 15 September 2014 to 19 September 2014.
+The ADB Transport Forum 2014: Transport in the Asian Century took place at the ADB Headquarters, Manila, Philippines, from 15 September 2014 to 19 September 2014.

 James Leather is a Principal Transport Specialist for the Transport and Communications Division of ADB's Southeast Asia Department, and concurrently Co-Chair of ADB's Community of Practice on Transport.
 Mr. Leather specializes in integrated urban transport systems, private sector participation in transport infrastructure, as well as transport and climate change.
 Prior to joining ADB, he was the Director for Asia at Halcrow.
 Mr. Leather studied at the University of Leeds.